Alcohol and scrotal cancer. Are they linked? That is, does drinking alcohol increase the risk of forming cancer of the scrotum? In a word, no.

 Scrotal Cancer Risk Factors

 - Race.
-White men are more likely to develop scrotal cancer than are African-American men.
+White men are more likely to form scrotal cancer.

 - Exposure to long-wave ultraviolet radiation (UVA).
-Doctors commonly use this to treat psoriasis.
+Doctors often use this to treat psoriasis.

 Moderate Drinking Benefits Health

-Alcohol and scrotal cancer aren’t related.
+Alcohol and scrotal cancer aren’t linked.
 Of course, that means drinking isn’t a risk factor for scrotal cancer.
-However, drinking alcohol regularly and in moderation is associated with better health and longer life.
-That’s in comparison with either abstaining from alcohol or drinking abusively.
+Yet drinking regularly and in moderation is linked with better health and longer life.
+That’s in comparison with either not drinking or drinking abusively.

-The National Institute on Alcohol Abuse and Alcoholism has described drinking in moderation.
+A federal agency (NIAAA) has defined drinking in moderation.
 For a man it’s having four drinks on any day and an average of 14 drinks per week.

 - 12-ounce can or bottle of regular beer